nextpyp/prismpyp/docs/eval3d.md

 Add the `--use-fft` flag to process Fourier-domain data.

+!!! warning
+    As in model training and 2D evaluation, if you are running multiple jobs at the same time (e.g., evaluating on real domain and Fourier domain images simultaneously), you will need to provide *different* `--dist-url` arguments for each job so that they do not try to access the same port.

 ## 3. Generate Thumbnails for Visualization

 If this is your first time running `prismpyp eval3d`, you may want to generate **zipped image thumbnails** for interactive rendering: